Talicode/twitter-talk/README.md

 ### 1.0.2

-Added a counter to check the length of the entered message and display the current count to the user
+Added a counter to check the length of the entered message and display the current count to the user Added coloring of the counter message when the count becomes zero or negative Improved the path formation and passing between extension.ts and webviewHtml.ts to be more intuitive